Category

 Sangarapillai, K., Norman, B. M., & Almeida, Q. J. (2021).
 Boxing vs sensory exercise for Parkinson’s

-disease: A double-blinded randomized controlled trial.
+Disease: A double-blinded randomized controlled trial.
 Neurorehabilitation and Neural Repair35(9), 769-777.

 Spartans Mind Blog- Review of a Recent Study